vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 !!!info
     you can also use ./build.sh 1.0 to build the service.

-> ```vulcain run``` initializes a swarm cluster if any and create a net-vulcain network and create a new docker service.
+> ```vulcain run``` initializes a swarm cluster if any, create a net-vulcain network and create a new docker service.

 The service is now available with a new exposed port (30000 if this is the first service in your swarm cluster).
-This port is displayed when the vulcain run command ends.
+This port is displayed when the ```vulcain run``` command ends.

 Let's try to create some customers using this new port using the ```customer.create``` action.

 E.g.

 ```sh
 curl -XPOST localhost:30000/api/customer.create -d '{"firstName":"Albert", "lastName": "Einstein"}' -H 'Content-Type: application/json'
 ```

-You can list all customers with /api/customer.all (or /api).
+You can list all customers with /api/customer.all (or just /api).

 !!!warning
     By default, data is stored in memory and will be lost if you restart the container.